ddl-tjtolulope/feast-test-data/driver_stats_performance/README.md

 * Does the component has required feast libraries installed?
 * Does the component support imported git repos?
 * Does the component support environment variables?

+Currently feature store access in Domino workspace and job is smooth.
+There is no extra manual step as long as the feature store is enabled for the project properly.

+Accessing feature store in ModelAPI requires extra steps to set up the environment variable manually.